GeoLarryLai/pyTopoComplexity/JOSS/paper.md

 ## Rugosity index calculation

 The **pyrugosity.py** module in **pyTopoComplexity**  measures the rugosity index of the land surface, which is widely used to assess structural complexity of the topography.
-Such method has been applied in classifying seafloor types by marine geologists and geomorphologist, small-scale hydrodynamics by oceanographers, and studying available habitats in the landscape by ecologists and coral biologists [@Lundblad2006; @Wilson2007].
+Such method has been applied in classifying seafloor types by marine geologists and geomorphologist, understanding small-scale hydrodynamics by oceanographers, and studying available habitats in the landscape by ecologists and coral biologists [@Lundblad2006; @Wilson2007].

 The rugosity index is determined as the ratio of the contoured area (i.e., true geometric surface area) to the planimetric area within the square